lloesche/dcap/README.md

   -i --interface INTERFACE - name of the interface to capture from
   -m --modules MODULES - list of ruby modules to load separated by , (comma)
   -f --filter PCAPFILTER - pcap filter
-  -o --outfile OUTFILE - name of file to append output to (default is STDOUT)
-  -p --promisc - turn on promisc mode
+  -o --outfile OUTFILE - name of file to append output to (default is STDOUT), this will daemonize the process -p --promisc - turn on promisc mode
   -s --sessionid SESSIONID - a unique identifier to prepend all text with (default is a random string)
   -r --regex REGEX - a regex to search for (ignored if code is input on STDIN)